TimHarrington999/ChessWithFlask/README.md

 npm install
 ```

-To start server, in the main directory simpy execute the run script with python:
+To start server, in the root directory simpy execute the run script with python:
 ```bash
 python run.py
 ```